 Level 3 – the qualities of my DREAM clients (I LOVE it when clients are like this)

 - Very clear detailed perception with linear structured thinking.

 - Goal oriented, with awareness and respect for time keeping, and getting the most effective use of our time together.

-- Intelligent and articulate, able to reason and enquire and judge, with depth and breadth, giving their whole attention to how things are currently and what they’d like to change.
+- Intelligent and articulate, able to reason and enquire and judge, with depth and breadth.
+They give their whole attention to how things are currently and what they’d like to change.

 - People who love to reflect, to think deeply about things, and who bring their whole focus of attention on the challenge at hand.

-- They are curious to learn and understand their deeper struggles and motivations, and are willing to be vulnerable and uncomfortable in the pursuit of new understanding and self-awareness.
+- They are curious to learn and understand their deeper struggles and motivations.
+They are willing to be vulnerable and uncomfortable in the pursuit of new understanding and self-awareness.

-- They are open and willing to explore their inner child, nurturing mother and other internal parts of themselves, and believe that the key to better functioning on the outside is to have great functioning on the inside (at the psychological/emotional level).
+- Open and willing to explore their gremlins, and ‘shadow’ side.
+They understand the key to external success is to have great functioning on the inside (at the psychological/emotional level).

-- They take action from our calls – they ‘work’ consistently on the topics at hand, outside of our calls, and they come to the next call well prepared, with a progress update and having decided beforehand what they’d like to get from our call.
+- Take action from our calls; they ‘work’ consistently on the topics at hand, outside of our calls.
+They come to the next call well prepared, having decided beforehand what they’d like to get from our call.

-- They love learning, and are willing to stretch outside of their comfort zone in the pursuit of new skills and understanding (and a more successful business).
+- Love learning, and are willing to stretch outside of their comfort zone in the pursuit of new skills and understanding (and a more successful business).

 Level 4 – The dealbreakers – what is an absolute NO for me.

 - People who have no clear idea of what they want to achieve, and cannot articulate a motivating factor to work with (I’m not interested in wasting my time convincing someone they need coaching!)

 - Those who just want ‘How to’s’, and are not willing to consider that their internal ‘stuff’ might be getting in their way.

 People I find exhausting/frustrating to work with: